john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 # Taking the Next Step

-## What make's some code "good"?
+## What make's some code "better"?

-Code needs to work, that's key.
-But what makes the code written by a guru better than the code written by a newbie?
+Step one is that your code needs to work.
+But what makes code written by a guru better than code written by a newbie?

-**When a expert writes code it is easy to read, easy to use, easy to understand, and easy to modify.**
+**Good code is easy to use, easy to understand, and easy to modify.**

-You will sometimes write code that is just for you, you will only use it once, and you will never see it again.
-Python is good for these one-off scripts.
-But more often you will be writing code that another person will need to read.
-In that case, you are not writing code for yourself.
+Good code will make your life easier.
+And it will make other people's life easier.
+It will create *less* work for you, not *more*.
+And it will create less work for other people, and they will like you for that.

-**You will always understand your own code, but your goal is to make it easy for other people to pick up and use.**
+In this lecture we will introduce the methods and tools needed to make better code.

 ## Syntax